-Myth: Only students from minority ethnic groups are eligible for financial aid.
+Myth: Students from minority groups get the most financial aid.

 Myth: I'm not talented enough to win a scholarship.

-Fact: Of course, outstanding athletes and performers get generous scholarships.
-But many scholarships are awarded on the basis of academic performance in high school, outstanding extracurricular involvement, and unique interests.
+Fact: Most scholarships are awarded based on academic performance in high school, outstanding extracurricular involvement, and unique interests.
 So what are you passionate about?
 Odds are there are more than a few scholarships for which you are eligible.

-Myth: My grades are good enough to attract scholarships that will pay for everything.
+Myth: My great grades will attract scholarships that will pay for everything.

-Fact: Almost everyone who has won private scholarships had to hunt to find them.
-They don't come to you automatically.
-More significant, only a handful of students earn scholarships that pay for all college expenses—the so-called "full ride."
-Be sure to apply for financial aid—grant money is just as good as scholarship money.
+Fact: Only a handful of students earn scholarships that pay for all college expenses—the so-called "full ride."
+So be sure to apply for financial aid.
+Your great grades may make you eligible for grant money from colleges—which is just as good as scholarship money.

-Myth: My family has been saving for my college education or has a high income, so we're not eligible for financial aid.
+Myth: My family has saved for college so I'm not eligible for aid.

-Fact: You won't know whether you qualify for federal aid until you get your FAFSA results.
-The impact of parents' savings is relatively small, compared to other factors such as the number of siblings, the number of siblings in college, and the age of your parents.
-So it makes sense to file a FAFSA, regardless of your family's savings and income level.
-By doing so, you will at the very least become eligible for a federally guaranteed student loan.
-You may also become eligible for aid from your state and college.
+Fact: The impact of parents' savings is relatively small compared to other factors.
+So it makes sense to file a FAFSA.
+At the very least, you'll be eligible for a federally guaranteed student loan.
+You may also be eligible for aid from your state and college.

 Myth: I can't afford expensive colleges.

-Fact: You may get enough aid to make the college affordable.
-The variables include your financial need based on your Expected Family Contribution (EFC), the college's cost of attendance, and the college's priorities for its own financial aid.
-If you are a good fit for such a college, go ahead and apply.
+Fact: If you are a good fit for such a college, go ahead and apply.
 Make your decision when you get your financial aid award letter, not the first time you see the "sticker price."

 Myth: The paperwork is just too complicated.